SteveSayantan/DevOps-Bootcamp/docker-basics/docker-networking.md

 Our app's network is given a name based on the project name.

 Go through the [networking documentation](https://docs.docker.com/engine/network/) and [compose networking](https://docs.docker.com/compose/networking/) for more details.

+**Real Scenario**
+Suppose, we have two docker containers (frontend and backend), both of which are a part of the same compose file.
+So, they are in the same network as well.
+Now, if our frontend app inside the container tries to access the backend api via the name of the container (e.g., `http://backend:5000`), it fails.

+**Solution**
+The important thing for this setup is that our actual front-end code is not running in Docker, it's running in our browser.
+Even if we have a container serving its code, it's actually being executed on the host system and not in Docker.
+That means it has no idea about Docker networking, containers, or anything else; The browser is the entity making the `fetch()` call, and the browser itself isn't running in a container.
+That means the browser while trying to resolve the `backend` host name, fails.

+Since we're running this all on the same system, the "easy" way around this is to separately publish a port (say, 8002) for the `backend` service.
+Now, we can use `fetch('http://localhost:8002/')` to access the backend.
+Refer to [this](https://stackoverflow.com/a/77060234) for more info.